 Strict competency and ethics requirements, overseen by a professional standards-setting and certification body, do exist.
 The title of Certified Financial Planner® professional is restricted by law to those who have met and continue to meet clearly defined and enforced standards of competence, ethics and performance.
-CFP® professionals have had to demonstrate their financial planning competence through extensive education, a rigorous standardized national examination process, comprehensive continuing education requirements and accountability to Financial Planning Standards Council for a code of ethics, practice standards and the rules and regulations of a professional body.
-But while today there are 17,000 CFP professionals across Canada, certification is voluntary, which is not good enough to protect consumers, according to Financial Planning Standards Council’s President & CEO Cary List.
+CFP® professionals have had to demonstrate their financial planning competence through extensive education, a rigorous standardized national examination process, comprehensive continuing education requirements and accountability to FP Canada for a code of ethics, practice standards and the rules and regulations of a professional body.
+But while today there are 17,000 CFP professionals across Canada, certification is voluntary, which is not good enough to protect consumers, according to FP Canada’s President & CEO Cary List.

 “The ongoing lack of clarity in the current environment as to who is permitted to hold themselves out as a financial planner leaves Canadians extremely vulnerable,” says Mr. List.
 “Today’s consumers are in the most precarious financial position we have experienced in decades, yet outside of Quebec, there are no legislated competence or qualification requirements in Canada regarding who may call themselves financial planners or offer financial planning services.
 It’s the wild west.”

-The Find a Planner or Certificant web tool will help you find an appropriately qualified financial planner or confirm the good standing of a CFP professional with whom you’re thinking of working.
+The Find a Planner or Certificant web tool will help you find a professional financial planner or confirm the good standing of a CFP professional with whom you’re thinking of working.
 You can search by geographical vicinity, languages spoken, types of clients served or specific areas of specialty.
 The site also offers resources to get you started on financial planning, such as what to look for in a financial planner, what to ask and how the financial planning process will work.

 Your financial planner has the potential to directly affect your financial well-being, today and in the future.
 Don’t leave your choice to chance.
 Look for the CFP mark, the symbol of professional financial planning advice.